CharlesWiltgen/how-to-podcast/skype.md

 ## Tips and tricks

 * **DO** strongly suggest that remote participants use a mic or headset.
-A perfectly good headset is amazingly inexpensive — the [**Plantronics .Audio 326**](http://www.amazon.com/gp/product/B001S2RCXW) is only 9 bucks as I write this.
+A perfectly good headset is amazingly inexpensive — the **[Plantronics .Audio 326](http://www.amazon.com/gp/product/B001S2RCXW)** is only 9 bucks as I write this.

 * **DO NOT** record video unless you must.
 It almost inevitably impacts audio quality because Skype is working with a finite \(and usually small\) amount of upstream bandwidth.

 * **DO** use routers that support “QoS”, which can ensure that Skype and other VoIP traffic is always given preference.

 * **DO NOT** have lots of browser tabs open, since web pages can be serious CPU and bandwidth hogs.
-If you need a few web pages for show notes, scripts, etc. but don't want to close all of your other tabs, consider using a separate browser just for shows. \(Related tip: Safari is by far the most efficient browser to use on macOS.\)
+If you need a few web pages for show notes, scripts, etc. but don't want to lose your other tabs, consider using a separate browser just for shows. \(Related tip: Safari is by far the most efficient browser to use on macOS.\)

 ## Processing Skype recordings